 We live in a world missing in compassion.
 The sad reality of humanity is that the huge majority of people ignore the suffering of others.
 Perhaps many turn a blind eye for their survival.
 Witnessing the suffering of another person can induce the raw emotion of fear or sadness or repulsion.
 Too often, people are … Continue reading What’s Compassion?
 Is It Good for You?

 It’s summer in many parts of the world.
 Due to a rapid climate change, every year it’s getting worse.
 Keeping cool when temperatures reach record highs isn't just about comfort.
 Dangerously high temperatures can result in heat-related illnesses ranging from heat cramps to heat exhaustion and heatstroke.
 Living through a hot summer seems impossible but these tips and tricks might … Continue reading Tips to Be Cool in the Summer Time

 Too much of everything is never enough.
 No one can be labeled as good or bad as the virtues and vices are equally embedded in a person.
-Depending on how the virtues are nourished and demonstrated, a person is perceived as good or bad.
+A person is perceived as good or bad depending on how the virtues are nourished and demonstrated.
 Balance is the key!
 What's bad?
 Excess.
-This a conversation that the … Continue reading Balance Is the Key to a Successful Life
+This is a conversation that … Continue reading Balance Is the Key to a Successful Life

 In this contemporary world, the issue of long-distance relationships has become a grave problem.
 Partners with closer emotional bonds get affected psychologically and don’t understand the cause of their recurrent emotional changes when they’re apart from one another.
 Loneliness is a common problem that outbreaks most long-distance relationships.
 Depression can set in for such individuals when … Continue reading If the Relationship Matters, the Distance Doesn’t